 Learn to integrate your Engagement Cloud account with Magento 2.

-Integrating Engagement Cloud with Magento 2 is a five-part process.
+Integrating Engagement Cloud with Magento 2 (Adobe Commerce) is a five-part process.
 Follow the video as we demonstrate exactly how simple it can be.
 If you need a bit of extra guidance, don't worry, we've written out the steps below.

 This example shows a generic integration based on a common use-case.
 You might want to modify certain things depending on your particular requirements – feel free to tweak as you go.
 If at any time you need any help, reach out to our support team.